The next time you eat an orange, save the peel; and use it to make orange extract. Here’s how.

 Zest your orange.
 You want the orange, outer portion of the peel, but not the inner white pith (it doesn’t taste very good).

-Place your orange zest in the bottom of a jar, and cover with one cup of vodka.
+Place your orange zest in a jar, and cover it with one cup of vodka.
 Make sure your zest is fully submerged.

-Screw the lid on your jar, and place it in a cool, dry spot for at least two weeks (longer is better, and will result in a stronger flavor).
+Then, screw the lid on your jar, and place it in a cool, dark spot for at least two months.
+The longer it sits, the stronger the orange flavor will be.